Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Strongly rainbow-connecting block graphs in linear time

-Assume after iteration $i-1$ of the second loop, if the shortest path between any two vertices is colored, then it is rainbow colored.
+Assume after iteration $i-1$ of the second loop, if the shortest path between any two vertices is colored, then it is rainbow.
 We show that this property is maintained after iteration $i$ of the second loop.
-Consider any edge $(u,v)$ in $C_j$ not incident to $x_1$, and let $y \in C_1$ be the minimal $a$-$b$ separator for any $a \in C_1 \setminus \{y\}$ and $b \in \{u,v\}$.
-The algorithm states that $(u,v)$ will be colored with color $c_1$.
-Because $u$ and $v$ are both at a distance 1 from $x_1$, it follows that neither shortest path $y$-$u$ or $y$-$v$ contains $(u,v)$.
-Thus by Lemma~\ref{lemma_coloring}, if the shortest $w$-$u$ path, for $w \in C_1$ is colored, then it is rainbow colored.
+Consider any edge $(u,v)$ in $B$ not incident to $b_1$, and let $y \in C_1$ be the minimal $a$-$b$ separator for any $a \in C_1 \setminus \{y\}$ and $b \in \{u,v\}$.
+The algorithm states that $(u,v)$ will be colored with color $c_1$, which is uniquely associated with a block in $C_1$.
+Because $u$ and $v$ are both at a distance 1 from $b_1$, it follows that neither shortest path $y$-$u$ or $y$-$v$ contains $(u,v)$.
+Thus by Lemma~\ref{lemma_coloring}, if the shortest $w$-$u$ path, for $w \in C_1$ is colored, then it is rainbow.
 (The same is true for the shortest $w$-$v$ path).
 Therefore, by coloring $(u,v)$ with color $c_1$, the shortest rainbow path property is maintained.

-Consider any edge $(u,v)$ in $C_j$ not incident to $x_2$, and let $y \in C_2$ be the minimal $a$-$b$ separator for any $a \in C_2 \setminus \{y\}$ and $b \in (u,v)$.
-By Lemma~\ref{lemma_coloring}, this edge can be colored with $c_2$ to maintain the shortest rainbow path property.
-Notice that $u$ and $v$ are both at a distance 1 from $x_2$, so it follows that $x_1$ must be one of these vertices (i.e.\ either $u=x_1$ or $v=x_1$).
-So we conclude that every edge incident to $x_1$, except $(x_1,x_2)$, can be colored with $c_2$ to maintain the shortest rainbow path property.
+Consider any edge $(u,v)$ in $B$ not incident to $b_2$, and let $y \in C_2$ be the minimal $a$-$b$ separator for any $a \in C_2 \setminus \{y\}$ and $b \in \{u,v\}$.
+By Lemma~\ref{lemma_coloring}, this edge can be colored with color $c_2$ to maintain the shortest rainbow path property.
+Notice that $u$ and $v$ are both at a distance 1 from $b_2$, and because all edges not incident to $b_1$ have been colored, it follows that $b_1$ must be one of these vertices (i.e., either $u=b_1$ or $v=b_1$).
+So we conclude that every edge incident to $b_1$, except $(b_1,b_2)$, can be colored with $c_2$ to maintain the shortest rainbow path property.

-Now the only uncolored edge in $C_j$ is the edge $(x_1,x_2)$.
-Because $x_1$ and $x_2$ are both at a distance 1 from $x_3$, Lemma~\ref{lemma_coloring} assures us that by coloring $(x_1,x_2)$ with color $c_3$, the shortest rainbow path property is maintained. \end{proof}
+Now the only uncolored edge in $C$ is the edge $(b_1,b_2)$.
+Because $b_1$ and $b_2$ are both at a distance 1 from $b_3$, Lemma~\ref{lemma_coloring} assures us that by coloring $(b_1,b_2)$ with color $c_3$, the shortest rainbow path property is maintained.~$\square$ \end{proof}